Amazon EKS

 }

-Step 4: Create a new user in your IAM with the above AmazonEKSAssumeEKSReaderPolicy attached
+Step 4: Create a new user in your IAM with the both the policies created above attached- AmazonEKSAssumeEKSReaderPolicy and AmazonEKSViewNodesAndWorkloadsPolicy.

 You don't need to add any group to the user.